Mingachevir: Parks

 The city has many parks, including Sahil Park and Friendship Park.

 Sports

 The city has one professional football team, Energetik, competing in the top-flight of Azerbaijani football - the Azerbaijan First Division.

 The city also contains high modern rowing Kur Sport and Rowing Centre, which was renovated and unveiled in 2010.
 The venue expected to host canoe sprint at 2015 European Games.

 Transportation

+September 28, 2025 – First interregional train is launched between Agstafa and Mingachevir.

 Public system

-Mingachevir's trolleybus system at its height, it consisted of three lines and existed until 2005.
+At its height, Mingachevir's trolleybus system consisted of three lines and existed until 2005.

 Education

 Mingachevir State University, founded in 1991, is the oldest Azerbaijani educational institution in the city.
 Although originally part of Azerbaijan State Oil Academy, the institute became independent in 1991.
 Mingachevir Medical School, founded in 1991, includes 17 study halls for anatomy, therapy, surgery and pediatrics.
 The city also includes the local branch of the Azerbaijani Teachers Training Institute.